 Godparents promise help and support and the church community welcomes the child and promises to pray for the family.
 For your child, being baptised marks the start of a lifelong journey of faith as part of the local and worldwide Christian family.
 Click here for more information on baptism, from the Church of England’s website.

 If you would like to discuss a Baptism in one of the parish churches – St Nicholas’ in Worth, or St Barnabas’ in Pound Hill – then please contact us.
-We have baptisms in our churches throughout the year, except in Lent (from Ash Wednesday to Easter Day) and Advent (from 1st Sunday of Advent to Christmas).
+We have baptisms in our churches throughout the year, with some exceptions, for example there are no baptisms during Lent (Ash Wednesday to Easter Day), Advent (1st Sunday of Advent to Christmas) or on Remembrance Sunday.